Geofencing in Mobile Marketing? A 2023 Guide to Implementing Geo Fencing

 Your Geofence should typically cover a 4-5 mile radius.
 Your ad needs to reach the customer at the right time.
 Ideally, your Geofencing ad will be most effective if your customer sees your store immediately before or after they see your ad.
 This can only work if your Geofence is concise and strategically placed for maximum conversions.

 Accessing your audience’s exact location should not be taken lightly.
-Ask your customer’s permission and educate them on how location-based targeting is in their interests as well.
+Ask your customer’s permission and educate them on how location-based targeting is also in their interests.

-Geofencing mobile marketing is not just an example of new-age marketing, but also a glimpse into how marketing teams can leverage location technology to offer incredible customer journeys.
+Geofencing mobile marketing is an example of new-age marketing and a glimpse into how marketing teams can leverage location technology to offer incredible customer journeys.

 In employing it, you show your customers that you’re willing to tap into new horizons to bring more ease into their lives.